-Think of thyme like parsley – mild, versatile and almost impossible to have too much.
+The herb is mild, versatile and almost impossible to have too much of.

 Keep refrigerated in a sealed bag or stand in a jar of water and use as soon as possible.

-The small leaves don’t keep long and drop off the stem.
+The small leaves don’t keep long and quickly drop off the stem once picked.

 Dehydrate by bunching the stems together and hang upside down to dry.

-Crumble the leaves off each stem and store in a sealed container.
+Crumble the leaves from each stem and store in a sealed container.

-Did you know, if a recipe calls for thyme and you’re fresh out, substitute with a pinch of oregano?
+if a recipe calls for thyme and you’re fresh out, substitute with a pinch of oregano.

 - Freeze herbs in ice trays topped up with water for drinks, soup, stock.